 [v.2] - "circumcise" - Refer to the covenant of circumcision in Genesis 17:9-14.

 [v.4] - Text in square brackets added for implied meaning.
 The implied text was added based on the context of the verse to assign an object to the verb in the clause.

 [v.8] - "until they were whole" - In other words, "until they healed" from the circumcision procedure.

 [v.10] - "kept the passover" - Refer to Exodus 12:1-20 for the passover.

-[v.15] - "Loose your shoe" - Similarly, Moses was commanded to take off his shoe before the angel of the Lord spoke to him out of the burning bush.
+[v.15] - "Take your shoes off your feet" - Similarly, Moses was commanded to take off his shoes before the angel of the Lord spoke to him out of the burning bush.
 See, Exodus 3:5.